 Most of these gifts are biased towards guitar players, but there’s plenty of affordable gifts for all types of musicians.

-So whether you’re shopping for a birthday gift for a musician, a Christmas present, Hanukkah, or just a thank you, check out these presents.
+So whether you’re shopping for a birthday gift for a musician, a Christmas present for musicians, Hanukkah, or just a thank you, check out these presents.
 They’re arranged by budget.
 Under $20, under $100, and $100+.
 But there’s something for all budgets.

 While some of them may not seem “sexy,” a lot of these gifts are the sort of thing gift a musician would never buy for themselves.
 They’re high quality and I’ve personally used most of them or have friends that would swear by them.
 So the musician in your life will really thank you for your thoughtfulness!